 During the first grooming session, the main idea is to familiarize puppies with the process.
 As mentioned previously (and this cannot be overemphasized) a pup's initial experiences at the grooming salon can set the stage for how he responds to being groomed for the rest of his life.
 So it's important to make the experience as pleasant as possible.

 Groomers can get a jump on navigating the challenges of introducing a puppy to the pet grooming process by giving their owners some tips for preparing the pups for what could be a scary experience.
 The more socialized and used to being handled a puppy is, the better.

 Groomers should encourage pet owners to prepare their pups to be handled in ways they might not be used to.
 For example, they may want to regularly tickle their paws (including between their toes), ears, and tushies, which are some of the areas the groomer will be working on.

-On the big day, when the puppy first arrives at your shop, be sure to start by slowly introducing yourself to the little one via speaking to him in a soft, soothing voice, petting and cuddling him and playing with him for a bit, to gain his trust, and to enable him to regard grooming as a fun, enjoyable experience.
-Above, all, patience is key.
+On the big day, when the puppy first arrives at your shop, be sure to start by slowly introducing yourself to the little one via speaking to him in a soft, soothing voice, petting and cuddling him, and playing with him for a bit.
+Gain his trust and enable him to regard grooming as a fun, enjoyable experience.
+Above all, patience is key.

-Pet groomers should also stick to an abbreviated session, to avoid stressing the pups out and enabling them to get used to being handled by a groomer.
-Plus, bear in mind that pups may be frightened when they are first exposed to such alien devices and tools as clippers, noisy dryers, and grooming tables.
+Pet groomers should stick to an abbreviated session to avoid stressing the pup, enabling pup to get used to being handled by a groomer.
+Bear in mind that pups may be frightened when they are first exposed to such alien devices and tools as clippers, noisy dryers, and grooming tables.